RudySotoo/-ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available____, in addition to restricting _access____ to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balnacers are a important role in security because the off-loading function of a load balancer defends a company against a DDOS attack by shifting trafffic from a corprate server to a public cloud server.
+What is the advantage of a jump box?_ Load balnacers are a important role in security because the off-loading function of a load balancer defends a company against a DDOS attack by shifting traffic from a corprate server to a public cloud server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _data____ and system __Logs___.
 - _TODO: What does Filebeat watch for?
 Filebeat watches for log files or locations